 You can feel it as soon as you walk into the studio.
 It seems there’s a welcoming atmosphere where the staff and other students are happy to see you.
 In fact, it’s a little like Cheers, “where everybody knows your name…and they’re always glad you came.”

 Do you feel the staff is attentive in a respectful way?
-We all love being made to feel special.
-Luckily, the instructors truly care about their students’ needs and desires.
+Luckily, most instructors truly care about their students’ needs and desires.
 In addition, they make sure new people are introduced to other staff and students.
 Equally important, it shows a polite and friendly studio culture.

 Do you get a sense of fun, humor, and camaraderie?
 Remember, learning to dance has to be enjoyable.
 Yes, you’re taking lessons and learning, but this is entertainment and stress relief for you.
 Above all, choose a ballroom dance studio where you hear lots of laughter and you’ll be in the right place.